comet-toolkit/comet_website/content/user-guide/training/wavelength/index.md

             The session combines short presentations with guided, practical exercises using Google Colab notebooks.

             🔎 **Session outline:**

-            "- Metrology fundamentals for Earth Observation"
+            - Metrology fundamentals for Earth Observation

-            "- Uncertainty propagation with CoMet"
+            - Uncertainty propagation with CoMet

-            "- Guided hands‑on exercises using Google Colab"
+            - Guided hands‑on exercises using Google Colab

           feature_icon: check
           features: